2018 Republika Srpska general election

 General elections were held in Republika Srpska on 7 October 2018 as part of the Bosnian general elections.
-Voters elected the President of Republika Srpska and the 83 members of the National Assembly of Republika Srpska.
-Incumbent President Milorad Dodik was ineligible for re-election.
+Voters elected the President of Republika Srpska and all 83 members of the National Assembly of Republika Srpska.
+Incumbent President Milorad Dodik was ineligible to run for another term.

 Incumbent Prime Minister Željka Cvijanović was nominated by the Alliance of Independent Social Democrats (SNSD) and was elected President, running on a joint platform with the Democratic People's Alliance and Socialist Party.
 The SNSD also remained the largest in the National Assembly, and Radovan Višković became Prime Minister after a brief interim.